akhiln28/akhiln/publish/projects/making-english-formal.md

-create a basic grammar for english paragraph and sentences if it were to be a formal language and to be parsed by a program.
+Create a basic grammar for english paragraph and sentences if it were to be a formal language and to be parsed by a program.

 ```bnf
 sentence := declarative | interrogative | imperative | exclamatory